ATpoint/sc_preprocess/README.md

 4. Create a per-sample summary report using [alevinQC](https://csoneson.github.io/alevinQC/articles/alevinqc.html) which includes relevant QC metrics such as the average number of reads per cell, number of detected genes per cell [and others](https://bioconductor.org/packages/3.15/bioc/vignettes/alevinQC/inst/doc/alevinqc.html#generate-individual-plots).
 Also, a table and plot summarizing number of cells per sample is generated using custom scripts.

 5. Optionally, quantify matched reads from a [feature barcoding](https://www.biolegend.com/en-us/blog/cite-seq-and-totalseq-reagents) experiment such as [CITE-seq](https://cite-seq.com/) or [HTO cell hashing](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1603-1) against a provided set of reference barcode sequences.
 The obtained counts are filtered for the cellular barcodes detected in the RNA quantification.
 In feature barcode mode the pipeline will eventually return a count matrix that only contains those cellular barcodes detected in both the RNA and feature barcode experiment.
 Some feature barcode sets such as totalSeq-B/C require [barcode translation](https://kb.10xgenomics.com/hc/en-us/articles/360031133451-Why-is-there-a-discrepancy-in-the-3M-february-2018-txt-barcode-whitelist-).
-We provide the default translation table from the [CellRanger GitHub](https://github.com/10XGenomics/cellranger/raw/master/lib/python/cellranger/barcodes/translation/3M-february-2018.txt.gz) in the `assets/` folder to perform this translation if `--translate_barcodes` is set and `--translate_table` points to that table.
+We provide the default translation table from the [CellRanger GitHub](https://github.com/10XGenomics/cellranger/raw/master/lib/python/cellranger/barcodes/translation/3M-february-2018.txt.gz) in the `assets/` folder to perform this translation if `--translate_barcodes` is set and `--translate_list` points to that table.
 See also this thread at [biostars.org](https://www.biostars.org/p/9506747/) for details.

 ## Usage